Degrees and Certifications:

 So here I was graduated from college going to work as a translator for the courts and it was not for me.
 My mentor said, "try teaching in Moreno Valley" they need teachers.
 That I did.
 I loved it!
 I loved seeing kids learn.
 I found my calling.
 Then I thought maybe I should follow other opportunities and I applied for the FBI.
 Guess what?
 I was offered a job as an "Information Specialist".
 It paid the same as teaching, I had to work 11.5 months a year and I had a 2 year old son.
 Sorry, I was not about to leave my amazing teaching job and risk it all.
 My heart was and is in teaching.
 I love seeing young minds develop.
 The spark when they finally get it, there is no comparison.
 So here I am, 25+ year later, teaching and loving it.

 Encouraging students to learn multiple languages will give them the tools to compete in a global world, according to U.S. Secretary of Education Arne Duncan and Libia S. Gil, assistant deputy secretary of the Office of English Language Acquisition.
 In this commentary, they call for more emphasis on language learning in schools and note that English language learners can be a valuable resource in this process.
 "Today, a world-class education means learning to speak, read and write languages in addition to English," they write.
 Redlands Daily Facts (Calif.)
 (2/20)

 CHS offers free tutoring in the Student Union.
 Your counselor can help you sign up.

 Sra.
-Garcia offers one-on one tutoring Thursdays during CAT 30.
+Garcia offers one-on one tutoring as needed Tues, Thurs and Friday during CAT 30.
 You need to ask Sra.
 García for a pass.

 Practice Spanish at your pace.
 Use these various sources to meet your needs.